 If you’re considering surgery for weight loss, gastric sleeve surgery may be the right option for you.
-For patients in the Birmingham area, the team of bariatric surgeons with Advanced Surgeons, P.C. are here to help.
+For patients in the Jefferson County area, the team of bariatric surgeons with Advanced Surgeons, P.C. are here to help.
 Our bariatric surgeons are members of the American Society of Bariatric Surgery and perform an average of 265+ gastric sleeve surgeries each year.
 Contact us today for more information on gastric sleeve surgery.
 We also recommend that you attend one of our free weight loss seminars either online or at our office in Birmingham.

 What are the long term risks and benefits of weight loss surgery?